nleethochawalit/GLACiAR2-master/README.md

 **Parameters files**

 - *n_galaxies:* Number of galaxies to place in each iteration.
 In each iteration, the galaxies will have the same spectrum but different light profiles, elipticities, inclinations. (default = 100).
+See LF_shape and n_inject_max.
 Type = int.
 - *n_iterations:* Number of iterations, i.e., the number of times the simulation is going to be run on each image for galaxies with the same redshift and magnitude bin.
 The magnitude for each iteration will be drawn based on the specified LF_shape. (default = 100).
 - *mag_bins:* The numbers of magnitude bins wanted.
 For a simulation run from m1 = 24.0 to m2 = 25.0 in steps of 0.2 magnitudes, there will be 6 bins (default = 20).
 - *min_mag:* Brightest observed magnitude of the simulated galaxies (default = 24.1).  see *extended_mag_bins_low/high*